smallsco/mojave/README.md

 ## Troubleshooting
 In the event the application experiences errors, you can reset the configuration and snakes by removing the data directory.
 This directory will be recreated the next time the application is launched.

-On Mac OS, the data directory can be found at `/Users/<USER_NAME>/Library/Application Support/mojave3/`
+On Mac OS, the data directory can be found at `/Users/<USER_NAME>/Library/Application Support/mojave3/` if you used the standard installation, or `/Users/<USER_NAME>/Library/Application Support/LOVE/mojave3/` if you used the alternate installation.

 On Windows, the data directory can be found at `C:\Users\<USER_NAME>\AppData\Roaming\mojave3\`

-On Linux, the data directory can be found at `/home/<USER_NAME>/.local/share/mojave3/`
+On Linux, the data directory can be found at `/home/<USER_NAME>/.local/share/love/mojave3/`

 ## Credits
 Special thanks to the following third-party software, for whom without